arwildo/blog-space/README.md

 # Blog Space
-Blog about Programming, Web Development, Mobile App Development, Technology, and Cyber Security.
+Simple Blog Application built with Django and styled with Bootstrap.

 ## Preview